Skip to Content

 The last step is to make the frosting!
 Mix together 1/4 cup of cream cheese, 1/4 cup of butter, 2 tsp vanilla extract, and 1/4 tsp salt with a spoon or electric mixer.

-Then mix in 1 1/2 cups of powdered sugar and 2 Tbsp of heavy cream on a low speed until combined.
+Then mix 1 1/2 cups of powdered sugar and 2 Tbsp of heavy cream at a low speed until combined.
 Scrape the sides and bottom of the bowl as needed with a rubber spatula.

 image of cream cheese frosting being mixed in a glass bowl with a hand mixer

-Let the cinnamon rolls cool for 10-20 minutes, then spoon the frosting over each cinnamon roll and serve warm.
+Let the cinnamon rolls cool for about 10 minutes, then spoon the frosting over each cinnamon roll and serve warm.

 image of cream cheese frosting being added to cinnamon rolls